robin-rpr/calos/doc/clearly-image.rst

 Description
 -----------

 See below for differences with other Dockerfile interpreters.
-Charliecloud supports an extended instruction (:code:`RSYNC`), a few other instructions behave slightly differently, and a few are ignored.
+Clearly supports an extended instruction (:code:`RSYNC`), a few other instructions behave slightly differently, and a few are ignored.